HRyno/automation-node-js/README.md

 Now its time to install the packages/items we need to proceed with the tests :

-npm install mocha -g --save- \
+npm install mocha -g --save-dev \
 npm install chai --save-dev \
 npm install should --save-dev \
-npm install request --save-dev \
+npm install request --save-dev

 The installed packages are: